jjdii/boilerplate-serverless-api/README.md

 3) Create a new user in AWS IAM with `AdministratorAccess`.
 Save the access keys provided.

-4) *If connecting to other AWS instances*: Create a new security group for your Lambda functions.
+4) *If connecting to other AWS services*: Create a new security group for your Lambda functions.
 Attach this group as an inbound rule on your RDS security group.

 5) Run the setup script.
 It will ask for your AWS access keys.
 ```